prashanth-92/HospitalsMaster/README.md

 ## Built on Angular 1 and Bootstrap.
-Starter template for hospitals to track paitents and other details.
+Starter template for hospitals to track paitents, case history etc.